13 Reasons for Yellow Leaves on Peace Lily and How to Fix Them

 How to fix it

-11. Extremely pot-bound plant
+11. Being extremely pot-bound

 How to fix it

-Check the bottom of the pot, if a lot of roots are growing through the drainage hole, repot the Peace Lily into a pot one size larger than the current one or divide it into several sections to propagate new plants.
+Check the bottom of the pot, if a lot of roots are growing through the drainage hole, repot your Peace Lily into a pot one size larger than the current one or divide it into several sections to propagate new plants.

 12. Repotting shock